The Ritz Dance Performance, June 1978

 have actually done just as well.

-As a comedy
+As a comedic

 dance act, we would have been